-We all hope we never need an eyewash station, but if an accident should happen, we want the station to be clean and accessible.
-If a foreign particle enters the eye, an emergency eyewash station is the most important initial step in first-aid treatment.
+We all hope we never need an eyewash station, but if an accident should happen it's our wish that the station is clean and accessible.
+If a foreign particle enters an eye, an emergency eyewash station is the most important initial step in first-aid treatment.

 Chemical burns to the eye are among the most urgent of emergencies.

-When a toxic substance comes in contact with the eye, they immediately begin to damage sensitive eye tissue.
+Toxic substances, when coming in contact with the eye, immediately begin to damage sensitive eye tissue.
 The longer they remain in contact, the greater the damage to the eye.
 Besides tissue damage, acids and alkali can change the pH in the eye itself.
 When the pH of the eye begins to get out of the narrow tolerable range, severe eye damage, including blindness, may result.
 Therefore, it is imperative to begin flushing as quickly as possible after the eye comes in contact with a harmful substance.

 When irritating or corrosive foreign substances get into the eye, the eyelids involuntarily clamp shut.
-Therefore, the person requiring the use of an eyewash device frequently needs assistance to find his or her way to the device/station.
+Therefore, the person requiring the use of an eyewash device frequently needs assistance to find his/her way to the device.